CRA and EU Machinery Regulation 2023/1230: Overlap

 What the recital says What it means in practice

-Both regimes apply, no exemption A machine in scope of Regulation (EU) 2023/1230 that is also a product with digital elements has to meet the cybersecurity essential requirements of the CRA and the essential health and safety requirements of the Machinery Regulation.
-Article 2 of the CRA carves out medical devices, motor vehicles, civil aviation and marine equipment; machinery is not on that list.
+Both regimes can apply, with no machinery exemption A machine in scope of Regulation (EU) 2023/1230 that is also a CRA product with digital elements has to meet the cybersecurity essential requirements of the CRA and the essential health and safety requirements of the Machinery Regulation.
+Machinery is not one of the CRA exclusions.

 The same cybersecurity risks can show up in both The two regulations address similar cybersecurity threats from different angles: the Machinery Regulation through safety, the CRA through cybersecurity.
 Where they overlap, the same engineering controls (input validation, authentication, integrity protection of safety logic) speak to both.

-The manufacturer connects the dots in the technical file Recital 53 is permissive, not automatic.
-To use CRA evidence as Machinery Regulation evidence, the manufacturer maps CRA-driven controls to specific Annex III sections and cites harmonised standards that cover both regimes.
+The manufacturer connects the dots in the technical file The recital is permissive, not automatic.
+To use CRA evidence as Machinery Regulation evidence, the manufacturer maps CRA-driven controls to the specific Machinery Regulation sections and cites harmonised standards that cover both regimes.

 The recital closes with one further instruction the article repeats below: each regime keeps its own conformity assessment procedure, and both have to be followed.